-- within a 1.5 metre radius from the base of the stem of individual non-native or declared plants; or - to the extent necessary to provide access for the control of the non-native plants or declared pests.
+- within a 1.5 metre radius from the base of the stem of individual non-native or declared pests; - to the extent necessary to provide access for the control of the non-native plants or declared pests.

-AO8.3 Clearing for access tracks running parallel to a natural wetland is not to be located within 10 metres of the natural wetland.
+AO8.3 Clearing for access tracks running parallel to a natural wetland is not to be located within 10 metres of the defining bank of a natural wetland.